 When you contact a provider for palliative care, be sure to get a clear and thorough explanation of just what is being offered.
-At its most basic, a palliative care service provides consultation with a specially trained doctor or nurse to develop a plan of care to enhance comfort and quality of life rather than cure, and to address any areas of distress.
+At its most basic, a palliative care service provides consultation with a specially trained doctor or advance practice nurse to develop a plan of care to enhance comfort and quality of life rather than cure, and to address any areas of distress.
 More developed programs involve consultation with a full palliative care team and perhaps some limited follow up with or ongoing care of the person at home or in a health care facility.

-In general, palliative care programs come in three styles from three different provider types: hospitals, hospice agencies, and nursing homes.
+In general, palliative care programs come in three styles from four different provider types: hospitals, hospice agencies, nursing homes, and most recently, specialty outpatient clinics.